DataBytes-Organisation/Project-Echo/src/Scraping/README.md

 In download_gcs.ipynb, enter your local directory where you want the data to be downloaded in dl_dir.

+You need the private key from Teams channel first to get access to cloud services.
+Please contact Tony Zhai for this.

 Otways species extracted from:
 Grant Palmer.
 Wildlife of the Otways and Shipwreck Coast.
 Clayton, VIC: CSIRO PUBLISHING, 2019.